RonaMakarona/winAPI-simple-crackme/README.md

 # winAPI-simple-crackme
-A very simple crackme challenge using winAPI in c
+An easy to solve crackme challenge using winAPI in c